OxfordEconomics/CountryLists/README.md

 Different datasets inevitably use different country names and codes.
 Converting all country names and codes to ISO codes at the beginning of every cross-country project makes it possible to quickly use and compare data across, e.g., a UN database that has data for the **Democratic Republic of the Congo**, a World Bank database with information about **Congo, Dem.
 Rep.** and an Oxford Economics database that has data for **Congo, DR**.

-Tip: Only convert the ISO codes back to country names, in the style and language of your chice, once your analysis is complete and it's time to start creating charts and tables for your report or presentation.
+*Tip:* Use ISO codes throughout the entire analysis stage of your project.
+Only convert the ISO codes back to country names, in the style and language of your chice, once your analysis is complete and it's time to start creating charts and tables for your report or presentation.

 ## CountryList files